CONTACT K.S. ART RESTORATION

 Question 10: Do you restore watercolour paintings?

 K.S. : It makes sense you’d assume a painting restorer also restores watercolour paintings.
 However because watercolours are on paper they become the work of a paper conservator.
 That’s because paper presents its own unique challenges.
 Art restoration is quite a specialised field and conservators tend to stick to their area of specialisation, to get you the best results.
-If you need a paper restorer you can visit the AICCM website here.
+If you need a paper restorer you can visit the AICCM website and use their search tool – here.